 · Recover –following a functional decline in their health and/or well being

 · Rehabilitate – with planned programmes of re-ablement and rehabilitation.

 The aim of the service is to help people – often older people - avoid going into hospital unnecessarily, to help them be as independent as possible after discharge from hospital and to prevent them having to move into residential or nursing homes until they really need to.

-This “proof of concept” initiative means that Newcastle Health and Social care partners are currently agreeing outcomes and metrics to support the monitoring and evaluation of the model.
+This “proof of concept” initiative means that Newcastle Health and Social care partners agreed to develop outcomes and metrics to support the monitoring and evaluation of the model.

 Existing services such as Connie Lewcock, CRRT and the Reablement Service will all continue ensuring delivery of the full range of intermediate care services across Newcastle.

 Access to these intermediate care services is via CRRT as follows:

 Tel: 0191 277 7034 (Office Hours Monday-Friday 8.30am – 5.00pm)

 Out of Office Mobile: 07500 128 496 (Monday- Friday 5.00pm – 8.30pm, Saturday and Sunday 8.30am-8.30pm)